-At first, Groban served as a rehearsal singer, but the scale of the events wasn’t anything typical beginners could begin to imagine, such as the inauguration of California governor Grey Davis and the Grammy Awards.
+At first, Groban served as a rehearsal singer, but the events weren't typical for beginners including the inauguration of California governor Grey Davis and the Grammy Awards.
 Foster would also be instrumental in landing Groban a recording contract with Warner Bros. through his own 143 label.
-The decision to sign with Warner Bros. put Groban’s education on hold at Carnegie Mellon University, but it was a decision that quickly paid off.
+After signing with Warner Bros., Groban put his education on hold at Carnegie Mellon University, but it was a decision that quickly paid off.

 From Recording Artist to Superstar

-Two years after his debut album hit, Groban put out Closer, which quickly climbed to the top of the Billboard album charts.
-The release prompted Groban’s first world tour, tickets for which sold out immediately upon availability, and a subsequent live album (his second).
-It would be three years until Groban’s next studio album, 2006's Awake, came out, but fans didn’t have to wait long for more music after that one, as the Christmas project Noel was hot on its heels.
+Two years after his debut album hit, Groban released Closer, which quickly climbed to the top of the Billboard album charts.
+The release prompted Groban’s first world tour, tickets for which sold out immediately, and a subsequent live album.
+It would be three years until Groban’s next studio album, 2006's Awake, was released, but fans didn’t have to wait long for more music to follow including the Christmas project Noel.
 Each album sold millions of copies and cemented Groban’s reputation as both a vocal talent for the ages and as a bestselling artist.

 In 2010, Groban brought legendary producer Rick Rubin into the studio for his fifth studio album, Illuminations, and in 2012, Groban released All That Echoes.
-A new record, Stages, is slated for 2015.
+A new album, Stages, which featured cover songs from Broadway musicals, was released in 2015.